Kitchen Chemistry

 In this demonstration, students will observe food dye mixing with water at different temperatures.

 Access is an AACT member benefit.
-Lemon Ice
+Lab: Lemon Ice Mark as Favorite (7 Favorites)

 This activity explores the interaction between salt and water (ice) as a way to further investigate their impact on the state of matter of a substance.
 Students will use salt and ice to create a slushy lemonade drink without the use of a freezer.
 They will learn through this hands-on experiment how salt and ice can rapidly cool a liquid.